 <spacename>.<region>.cdn.digitaloceanspaces.com.
 You can also use a secure subdomain you own as an alternative endpoint, like

-For security reasons, any subdomain you use with the Spaces CDN must have an SSL certificate.
-If you’ve added your domain to DigitalOcean, you can use our Let’s Encrypt integration to create a fully managed SSL certificate.
-You can also manually upload a certificate if you don’t use DigitalOcean to manage your DNS, want to generate your own certificate, or have an existing certificate you want to upload.
+For security, any subdomain you use with the Spaces CDN must have an SSL certificate.
+If you manage your domain's DNS with DigitalOcean, you can use our Let's Encrypt integration to create a fully managed SSL certificate.
+You can also manually upload a certificate if you don't use DigitalOcean to manage your DNS, want to generate your own certificate, or want to upload an existing certificate.

 The create page and existing Spaces’ Settings pages have the same CDN (Content Delivery Network) section.
 When you open the Use a custom subdomain pulldown menu, you'll see any subdomain SSL certificates already uploaded to your account.